 Critical Thinking Critically analyze and synthesize information related to evidence-informed social work intervention, prevention, assessment, planning, policies, evaluation and research.

-Applying Theory Apply theoretical material to urban social work practice, grounded in a strength-based, empowering, and ecological systems perspective.
+Applying Theory Apply theoretical material to urban social work practice, grounded in a strength-based, empowering, trauma-informed, and ecological systems perspective.

 Advocacy Advocate for sustainable well-being, build capacity and advance social justice for clients and communities, and create innovative solutions in complex social contexts.